Piano in 21 days is an online piano course that aims to make it easy to learn Piano.

 As we mentioned before, Jacques Hopkins will be your instructor on this course.
 The videos aren’t live.
 However, he keeps a casual, positive environment in his teaching style.

 There’s no complicated jargon or long rambles.
-Jacques is to the point, breaking down any step from basic chords to white keys to its fundamentals.
+Jacques is to the point, breaking down any step from basic chords on piano to white keys to its fundamentals.

 No matter which package you buy, you get access to the Student Center chat.
 Jacques is active in the discussion to answer any questions you have.